Sloughi vs Soft Coated Wheaten Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Sloughi and Soft Coated Wheaten Terrier diverge most clearly.
 Sloughi brings a noble, reserved, graceful energy to the household, compared to Soft Coated Wheaten Terrier's friendly, happy, devoted disposition.
 These differences shape every daily interaction.
 In daily life, this means Sloughi owners typically experience a dog that leans toward noble behavior, while Soft Coated Wheaten Terrier owners find their dog more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither personality is objectively better — the right fit depends on your own temperament and how you live.

 Best for Families with Children